gavJackson/gavJackson.github.io/about.md

 A Reflection of Sophie Beaumont is the debut novel by Lorraine Barrett.

 She would like to stress that it is a work of fiction and no characters are based on anyone in her real life.
-Like Sophie, she grew up in Birmingham, lived in Bristol and both have dark hair (and an aversion to work!) but that is where the similarities end....
+Like Sophie, she grew up in Birmingham, lived in Bristol and both have dark hair (and an aversion to work!) but that is where the similarities end.
 <br />
 <br />
 <br />